 Super can be taxed at three possible stages:

 - When your employer makes a super contribution, or when you make a before-tax contribution: 15% tax

 - As your super investments grow (tax on earnings only): 15% tax

 - If you are eligible and withdraw money from your super account before you turn 60 years of age (but remember once you turn 60 your pension payments are tax free).

 The good news is, the superannuation tax rates are often a lot less than regular tax on income and normal investment earnings.
 These are called superannuation tax concessions.

 Tax on withdrawals from your superannuation

 When you become eligible to access your super account, you have a range of options: Leave the funds where they could grow until you need the money; take all or some of it out as a lump sum; or have your fund pay you a regular income stream.

 In each case, if you’re aged 60 years or over, your super withdrawals are usually tax-free.

-If you withdraw your super before you turn 60 – either as a lump sum or as an income – then you will probably have to pay tax.
+If you withdraw your super before you turn 60 – either as a lump sum or as an income - then you will probably have to pay tax - so first check when you can access your super.

 Special conditions that may apply to you

 If you earn less than $37,001 per year, you will have up to $500 of the tax you paid on your concessional super contributions refunded into your super account by the Australian Taxation Office through the Low Income Tax Offset (LISTO).

 If you earn more than $250,000 per year (including super contributions), then you may have to pay more tax on your super due to reduced tax concessions for high-income earners.